 \subsection{Simulation of the beam Chirp}

-To simulate the chirp of Figure 2, we convolute the chirp of the electron beam with the PINEM expected using the two models discussed in section \ref{SI_gcst}.
-To simulate the PINEM with no chirp we described the evolution in time of the coupling constant $g(t)$ (see Figure \ref{SI_Chirp}-a) by :
+To simulate the chirp observed on the delay scan of Figure 1d, we convolute the chirp of the electron beam with the PINEM expected using the two models discussed in section \ref{SI_gcst}.
+To simulate the PINEM with no chirp we described the evolution in time of the coupling constant $g(t)$ (see Figure S\ref{SI_Chirp}-a) by :

-We found the value of the onset time $t_0 = 0.74$ ps the characteristic time of the NWLs lasing pulse $\tau= 0.76$ ps by fitting the g curve of figure 3 of the main article.
-We then use the two interaction models discussed in section \ref{SI_gcst} , to reproduce the energy spectrum expected at every delay t.
-The result is shown on figure \ref{SI_Chirp}-b.
+We found the value of the onset time $t_0 = 0.85$ ps the characteristic time of the NWLs lasing pulse $\tau= 0.75$ ps by fitting the g curve of Figure 2 of the main article.
+We then use the two interaction models discussed in the section above , to reproduce the energy spectrum expected at every delay t.
+The result is shown on Figure S\ref{SI_Chirp}-b.

 The electronic chirp $P(t,E)$ is defined by \cite{park_chirped_2012}: